Thrown Out Of Home, At A Time When A Roof Is More Important Than Ever

 "She just kept coming over to the house and that's when she started demolishing the kitchen.
 She tore up the sink, the stove, everything, the floor, everything," said Jensen, 21, who moved to California a year ago from Idaho.

-At a time when people everywhere are being urged to stay home as much as possible, some renters like Jensen are being forced to leave the places where they live.
+At a time when people everywhere are being urged to stay home as much as possible, some renters like Jensen are being forced out.

 Housing activists say evictions across the country have been common since March, despite federal, state and local orders restricting or barring them.

-The Eviction Lab at Princeton University said 48,379 evictions have taken place in the 17 cities they track since the pandemic began, although it's not clear how many were carried out illegally.
+The Eviction Lab at Princeton University said 48,379 evictions have taken place in the 17 cities it track since the pandemic began.
+It's not clear how many were carried out illegally.

 One reason evictions have continued is that the overlapping series of moratoriums can be complicated, Williams said.
 Some apply only to people who can prove they've been hurt financially by COVID-19.
 Other have lapsed temporarily, only to be reinstated in different form.
 It's not always easy to tell which buildings are covered.